What is Mylar?

 Some aerospace drawings were originally created and stored on mylar sheets, so there is no underlying CAD drawing to refer to.
 Even Mylar drawing paper, when it is old enough will deteriorate, and since these very old drawings have no associated CAD file, it becomes necessary to scan and convert them into CAD drawings in order to preserve them.

-One organization that has successfully converted their aircraft engineering drawings is Tinker Air Force Base’s Engineering Data Support Center (EDSC).
+One organization that has successfully converted its aircraft engineering drawings is Tinker Air Force Base’s Engineering Data Support Center (EDSC).
 Their overall goal was to fully integrate legacy Mylar aircraft engineering drawings into the automated CAD work environment through digitization or scanning and conversion to CAD.
 Their success was directly attributed to the accuracy attributed to the project.

 Especially when dealing with very old Mylar sheets, there is always a concern that they may have been exposed to extremes of temperature.
 Heat may have made the older drawings stretch, often with a corner-to-cross-corner loss of accuracy (referred to as rubber sheeting).
-This stretch affects the overall accuracy of the drawing. or otherwise changed in size, affecting the accuracy of the drawing itself.
+This stretch affects the overall accuracy of the drawing or otherwise changed in size, affecting the accuracy of the drawing itself.

 Moreover, Aerospace Mylar drawings are “un-dimensioned.”
 An un-dimensioned drawing presents the engineering definition graphically without the use of numerical dimensions.
 Sizes and relationships of un-dimensioned features are determined by scaling the original drawing or by scaling a stable reproduction made from it.
 Un-dimensioned drawing forms are identified by the letters PCM or “Photo Contact Master.”
 Effectivity notes indicate part replacement, upgrades, and modifications for various models.